ImnIrdst/ii-react-native-android-local-notification/README.md

   message: 'This is a notification that contains custom payload.',
   smallIcon: 'ic_launcher',
   autoClear: true,
+  channelId: "channel-id",
+  channelName: "Channel B",
+  channelDescription: "This is a description for channel B",
   payload: { number: 1, what: true, someAnswer: '42' }
 });
 ```